rklick-solutions/spark-tutorial/README.md

        | |
        |_|

-spark-tutorial: This tutorial provides a quick introduction to using Spark
+spark-tutorial: This tutorial provides a quick introduction to using Spark.
+It demonstrates the basic functionality of RDD and DataFrame API
 ```